 8. Watchman Dike and Flow

-With Devil’s Backbone nearby, this is formation of igneous rock along with a 400-foot or more thick flow of fine-grained andesite.
+With Devil’s Backbone nearby, this is the formation of igneous rock along with a 400-foot or more thick flow of fine-grained andesite.

 9. Vidae Falls